SmallRobot2000/AMIX-68k/README.md

 |TIME & TIMERS| Tmers in Xosera and 68230, and RTC (SparkFun BOB-10160)|

 # Present (problems)
-Now everything except RTC works, i think even Xosera IRQs can work but I wont know because i dont need them any more.

-~~Xosera has problems reading and making interrupts, but i fixed this by using PIT interrupts.~~

-PCB is flawed, will continue testing and changing the schematic/pcb design.

-Ported newlib except for process stuff(offcorse) and disk I/O is purly through FatFS
+All important stuff in kernel is done, now its time to make a unix like shell inside the kernel(because no proccesess)
 # Future (TODO)

 Fix all the above issues

 ~~make a C compiler working~~

-C memory allocation(it seems it depends on heap but will try to do it in a better way)
+~~C memory allocation(it seems it depends on heap but will try to do it in a better way)~~

 ~~nice API (kinda not full)~~

 ~~libc (newlib)~~

-relocatable programs
+~~relocatable programs~~

 some sort of kernel